satyaki-up/inference_benchmarking/README.md

 - Uses normal distributions (mean, stddev) for prompt and output token lengths rather than fixed values, providing more realistic variation
 - Estimates distributions from 3 popular HuggingFace datasets: chat (Open-Orca), code (Muennighoff/mbpp), and math/science (HuggingFaceH4/MATH-500)
 - Separates cost analysis for prefill (input tokens) and generation (output tokens) phases
+- Estimate prefill and total time first, then subtract to get generation time -- [PREFERRED] benchmark_vllm_simulate.py calls the LLM with max_output_token=1 and uses that as proxy for prefill time instead of looking at metrics.time_to_first_token
+  -- benchmark_vllm_use_metric.py uses metrics.time_to_first_token inside vllm output to get TTFT as a proxy for prefill time (got errors for this on my GPU - always empty)
 - Ignores
   -- Reasoning vs non-reasoning tokens
   -- Tool use
   -- Agentic worklows (we generate prompts randomly which means that successive prompts might not have the same prefix)
 - Uses sensible defaults sourced from the internet (eg 512 for prompt-len similar to llm-perf)
 - For a batch, we take metrics batch_generation_time as the max of the generation_times for all the prompts in the batch, even though some might terminate early.
 - Did not handle concurrent requests - I saw that as commandline param in aiperf and llmperf.

 ## Repro (via Lambda Labs GPU)